 And there you have it, Alhamdulillah another enjoyable experience with my kids which took little time to plan but was so memorable.
 Since we actually felt like real archaeologists today, instead of doing some textbook English, the older kids wrote a mini report about the day, while my youngest daughter narrated her report to me while I wrote it down.

-And it gets better, tomorrow the fun will continue with some homemade mud pies!
+And tomorrow the fun will continue with some homemade mud pies.

 If you would like to use the charts I made, just click below.
 May Allah reward you and I hope you have a wonderful day!